httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 "fwd-status" indicates what status code the next hop server returned in response to the request.
 Only meaningful when "fwd" is present; if "fwd-status" is not present but "fwd" is, it defaults to the status code sent in the response.

-This parameter is useful to distinguish cases when the next hop server sends a 304 Not Modified response to a conditional request, or a 206 Partial Response due to a range request.
+This parameter is useful to distinguish cases when the next hop server sends a 304 Not Modified response to a conditional request, or a 206 Partial Response because of a range request.

 ## The ttl parameter